mk-fg/convergence/README.md

    - TODO: SNI in server or client doesn't seem to be working, test: blogs.atlassian.com

+   - TODO: Newer ff (or it's libs) seem to have trouble connecting to some hosts.

+       "Convergence.worker: ConnectionWorker exception : Failed to connect to docs.python.org : 443 -- -5961 , undefined"

  - server

    - Has simplier (implementation/maintenance-wise) argparse-based CLI.